crcn/mojojs.com/content/docs/2 API/1 views.Base.article.md

 Mojo views control exactly what the user sees & does.
 This is where all your view-specific logic should go.

+View controllers are plugin-based - they don't come with any special features out of the box, such as a template engine.
+This allows you to fully customize exactly how view controllers behave.
+See the plugins section to understand how to extend view functionality.

 ### Installation

 ```javascript